-To reduce emissions from the sector, the Ministry of Transport has been supported by the TraCS Project from 2016 – 2019 in in two areas:
+To reduce emissions from the sector, the Ministry of Transport will be supported by the NDC TIA from 2020 – 2023 in five main activities:

 Improve the national digital Monitoring, Reporting and Verification (MRV) system for transport